PROFILE - Grade 11

 3) demographic 4) ethnic

-2. One of the signs of a people as an ethnocultural community is:
+2. One of the signs of a people as an ethno-cultural community is:

-1) uniform citizenship 2) unity of conviction
+1) single citizenship 2) unity of convictions

 3) community of social status 4) community of religion